MuckRock/squarelet/README.md

     </details>
 8. Click save and continue editing.
 Note down the `Client ID` and `Client SECRET` values.
 You will need these later.
 9. Make sure in your `.envs/.local/.django` file, there exist values for: `STRIPE_PUB_KEYS`, `STRIPE_SECRET_KEYS`, and set `STRIPE_WEBHOOK_SECRETS=None`.
 Multiple values for any of the above should be comma delimited.
-10. You must restart the Docker Compose session (via the command `docker-compose down` followed by `docker-compose up`) each time you change a `.django` file for it to take effect.
+10. You must restart the Docker Compose session (via the command `docker compose down` followed by `docker compose up`) each time you change a `.django` file for it to take effect.

 ## Docker info

-The development environment is managed via [docker][docker] and [docker compose][docker-compose].
+The development environment is managed via [docker][docker] and docker compose.
 Please read up on them if you are unfamiliar with them.
 The docker compose file is `local.yml`.
-If you would like to run `docker-compose` commands directly, please run `export COMPOSE_FILE=local.yml` so you don't need to specify it in every command.
+If you would like to run `docker compose` commands directly, please run `export COMPOSE_FILE=local.yml` so you don't need to specify it in every command.

 The containers which are run include the following: